nais/doc/docs/tutorials/hello-nais.md

           memory: 32Mi
     ```

+    Note the `ttl: 3h`.
+It sets the ["time to live"](../workloads/application/reference/application-spec/?h=#ttl) for your app to 3 hours, in case you start on this tutorial and forget to clean up after.

 ### GitHub Actions workflow

 GitHub Actions uses the `Dockerfile` from step 1 and the `app.yaml` from step 2. to build and deploy your application to NAIS.